CHAIR, EMPLOYEE BENEFITS & EXECUTIVE COMPENSATION

 From 1996 to 1999, he was an associate in the benefits and compensation practice group of a major Philadelphia law firm.
 Jonathan previously served as an adjunct professor in the graduate tax program at Temple University School of Law, and as a law clerk for the Hon.
 Stanley S. Brotman, U.S. District Court for the District of New Jersey, in Camden, NJ.

-Chambers USA notes that Jonathan “is considered a leading authority on executive compensation and employee benefit matters, with notable experience in the design, operation and termination of an array of plans” and that “[c]lients describe him as ‘highly regarded,’ ‘responsive, practical and knowledgeable,’ and ‘legally and technically strong.’”
+Chambers USA notes that Jonathan “is considered a leading authority on executive compensation and employee benefit matters, with notable experience in the design, operation and termination of an array of plans” and that “[c]lients describe him as ‘highly regarded,’ ‘knowledgeable, practical and client-focused,’ and ‘strong technically, and able to figure out a way to get to the desired result.’”